11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Miller Weisbrod Olesky Truck Accident Success

-Our Truck Accident attorneys are led by Clay Miller who is Board-Certified in Personal Injury Trial Law.
+Our Dallas Truck Accident Attorneys are led by Clay Miller who is Board-Certified in Personal Injury Trial Law.
 Less than 3% of all Texas attorneys have achieved board certification and less than that have a personal injury trial law board certification which required numerous jury trials and the passing a rigorous exam in the specialty.

 Our law firm has recovered more than $1.3 Billion in settlements for clients in all kinds of personal injury, wrongful death, car accident cases, truck accidents, construction accidents and even medical malpractice lawsuits.